 Studies show that up to 80 percent of what students learn comes from visual skills.
 If a student is experiencing visual impairment, learning can be difficult.
 Some children who are labeled as “problem learners” actually suffer from undiagnosed vision problems.
 An eye exam by an optometrist can catch warning signs of vision problems and help to maintain your child’s vision.

-If you want to ensure your child’s success in school, schedule an eye exam today.
+If you want to ensure your child’s success in school, contact Hampton Roads Eye Associates to schedule an eye exam today.